 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where zircophyllite typically forms.
+Look in alkaline igneous rocks country, the host setting where zircophyllite typically forms.
 If you start seeing aegirine, microcline, nepheline in float, you are in the right ground.
 Field specimens usually show a lamellar, bladed, platy crystals habit, so train your eye for that shape before scanning the outcrop.